singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 - We'll assume that we're only being asked to design the components relevant to this question, and not the entire eCommerce system.
 In this case, we might touch the design of the frontend and purchase components, but only as it impacts the sales rank.
 - We should also define what the sales rank means.
 Is it total sales over all time?
 Sales in the last month?
 Last week?
 Or some more complicated function (such as one involving some sort of exponential decay of sales data)?
 This would be something to discuss with your interviewer.
 We will assume that it is simply the total sales over the past week.
-- We will assume that each product can be in multiple categories, and that there is no concept of"subcat­ egories:'
+- We will assume that each product can be in multiple categories, and that there is no concept of "subcategories".

 This part just gives us a good idea of what the problem, or scope of features, is.